OnePlus Watch release date, price, news and features

 Design and display

 The OnePlus Watch is a circular smartwatch, so OnePlus is eschewing the 'squircle' design of Fitbit, Apple and Oppo, and it's made of stainless steel.
-The bands are fluoroelastomer, which is breathable and strong.
+The bands are made of a material called fluoroelastomer, which is breathable and strong.

 The smartwatch has two crowns, one of which is for the app menu and the other presumably brings up another shortcut.
 The watch case itself is 46mm, making the OnePlus Watch fairly sizable compared to its competition.

+The OnePlus Watch also rids its build of any trace of nickel, so those of you with nickel allergies can rest easy on that front.

-In terms of display, the OnePlus Watch has a 1.39-inch AMOLED screen, with a 326 pixel-per-inch resolution allowing for a bright, crisp screen where individual pixels should be much less noticeable.
+In terms of display, the OnePlus Watch has a 1.39-inch AMOLED screen, with 326 pixels per inch.
+That should be a bright, crisp screen where individual pixels should be much less noticeable.

 The OnePlus Watch features 50 watch face designs to choose from, with the possibility that the company could release more down the line.
 There's also support of using photos as your watch face, with the colors of the on-screen numbers and text altering to best fit the picture.